S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Proposed Mars Imagery Segmentation Dataset

 \section{Proposed Mars Imagery Segmentation Dataset}

-\zjh{In order to solve the problem of scarce available training data for deep learning, } we create a fine-grained labeled Mars dataset for the exploration on Mars surface, which can guide the rovers and support space research missions.
-In the following, we mainly use S$^{5}$Mars to represent our dataset for clarity.
-The dataset includes 6,000 high-resolution images taken on the surface of Mars, by color mast camera (Mastcam) from Curiosity (MSL).
-The spatial resolution of RGB images in this dataset is 1200 $\times$ 1200.
-We divide the dataset into training, validation, and test sets randomly.
-The training set contains 5,000 images, while the validation set and the test set contains 200 and 800 images, respectively.
+\zjh{To solve the problem of scarce available training data for deep learning, } we create a fine-grained labeled Mars dataset for the exploration on Mars surface, namely, S$^{5}$Mars.
+Our dataset includes 6,000 high-resolution images taken on the surface of Mars, by color mast camera (Mastcam) from Curiosity (MSL), with the spatial resolution of 1200 $\times$ 1200.
+The dataset is divided in a roughly stratified sampling manner to make the label distribution similar among different splits, yielding a training set of 5000 images, a validation set of 200 images and a test set of 800 images.